 On this page, you'll find lessons and tips that will help you use proper grammar.
-It's kind of a grab bag of topics, but I think they'll help you.
+This means that we're dealing with issues of what is called grammar usage.
+It's kind of a grab bag of topics (whereas learning about grammar is a more structured process), but I think you'll find these lessons helpful!

 What the heck does this mean?
 How can sentences have voices?

 Voice refers to whether the subject is performing the action or receiving the action of a verb.

 How do you write these and which should you use?
 I'll teach you!

 Learn more about active and passive voice here.